TOPLLab/GraphRedex/Readme.md

 ##### Creating the database

-Go to the tab "Databases" and make a database called `graphredex-test` make sure to select `graphredex` as the owner.
+Go to the tab "Databases" and make a database called `graphredex-data` make sure to select `graphredex` as the owner.

 ##### Setting the permissions